kamranahmedse/kamranahmedse.github.io/blog/_posts/2016-04-02-configuration-management-in-your-applications.md

 ```

-You can get the above configuration array in a variable by simply by doing
+You can get the above configuration array in a variable simply by doing

 ```php